 A mono jack is provided on the laptop for connecting an external microphone, switch, or other sensor.
-This jack is connected to the AC'97 codec's microphone input, with provides a programmable gain preamplifier, with a gain of 0, 10, 20, or 30 dB.
-The input impedance is 10 Kohm.
+This jack is connected to the AC'97 codec's microphone input, with provides a programmable gain preamplifier, with a gain of

 A DC blocking capacitor may be inserted into the input signal path, under software control.
 This is used when the input is an audio signal.
 When used, the frequency response of the input is flat down to 10 Hz.